qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_appearance.rst

 In the most basic form each selector is identical to an appearance ID.
 This appearance ID is the value stored in the ``appearance`` property (`API <http://demo.qooxdoo.org/1.2.x/apiviewer/#qx.ui.core.Widget~appearance>`_) of each widget.

-The child control support introduced with qooxdoo 1.2 ignores this appearance entry for widgets which function as a child control of another widget.
+The child control system ignores this appearance entry for widgets which function as a child control of another widget.
 In these cases the selector is the combination of the appearance ID of the parent widget plus the ID of the child control.

 In a classic ``Button`` there is a child control ``icon`` for example.
 The appearance selector for the image element which represents the icon is ``button/icon``.
 As you can see the divider between the appearance ID and the child control is a simple slash (``/``).

 It is also possible that a widget, which is a child control itself, uses another child control.
-Generally the mechanism prepands the ID of each parent which is also a child control to the front of the selector.
+Generally the mechanism prepends the ID of each parent which is also a child control to the front of the selector.
 For example:

 ::